dessn/Pippin/README.md

 Pippin - a pipeline designed to streamline and remove as much hassle as we can when running end-to-end supernova cosmology analyses.

+The (work in progress) docs can be found [here](https://pippin.readthedocs.io/en/latest/index.html).

 ## Table of Contents